WHDH (TV): Coverage in Canada

-WHDH was one of six Boston area television stations that is carried on Canadian satellite provider Bell Satellite TV and was authorized as an American over-the-air station eligible for national distribution.
+WHDH was one of six Boston area television stations that are carried on Canadian providers Bell Satellite TV and Bell Fibe TV and was authorized as an American over-the-air station eligible for national distribution.
 It was also available via the Anik F1 satellite to several Canadian cable providers, particularly in Atlantic Canada.
 Other cable systems also carried WHDH, such as Citizens Cable Television in the Thousand Islands region of New York State and Bermuda CableVision.

 WYCN-LD (as WBTS-LD) was authorized to provide NBC service over Canadian pay-TV on December 20, 2016.
 Most providers carrying WHDH, including Bell Canada-owned providers and Eastlink, replaced it with WBTS effective January 1, 2017, coinciding with end of WHDH's NBC affiliation; despite this, as of 22 December 2020, WHDH remains on the Canadian Radio-television and Telecommunications Commission (CRTC)'s list of eligible non-Canadian services and stations that can be distributed in the country.